PeterCamilleri/CX16/docs/vm_ip.md

 The code size is now down to 10 bytes but with 56 clock cycles.

 In some cases, the savings in space may be worth the slower execution.
-You must make this trade-off.
+You must make this trade-off decision.
 Perhaps for fetching instructions, which happens on every instruction, the longer version could be used, while for other parts of the VM interpreter, the more compact form could be preferred?

 wip